-LOCATION In a central area of the city

-TRANSPORT AVAILABLE TO REACH IT Train, Bike sharing Other: tram, city bus

-RULE BOOK Yes

-SIGNPOSTING WITH GUIDELINES FOR USERS Yes

-SPECIFIC DESIGN ACTIVITY FOR THE INTERIOR Yes

-CHARACTERISTIC ELEMENTS OF THE SPACE Furniture, Light, Decorations

-DIFFERENT LEVEL OF MEMBERSHIP FEE Yes: Full desk users who pay the full monthly price and can use the space 24/7, discount for students, flyby users who pay only a few days in the month but can not use all the perks, users who have a private office are paying a higher priceof the private space, users of the coworking have a discount on using event space

-SELECTION PROCESS TO BECOME MEMBER No

-CRM PROCESS Yes: Our community manager is the one who shows the space to the people and give all the needed info, if the person chooses to take it the CM send him/her welcome mail with all the details and CM is also sitting with them in the coworking space to be as much accessible to the people for any help.

-TARGET GROUP Young startuppers Professionals and freelancers

-AVERAGE AGE USERS 35

-USERS' COLLABORATION SUPERVISION No

-SHOWCASE OF THE USERS On the website
+LOCATION In a central area of the city COMMUNICATION TOOLS TRANSPORT AVAILABLE TO REACH IT Train, Bike sharing Other: tram, city bus GOVERNANCE AND OWNERSHIP RULE BOOK Yes SIGNPOSTING WITH GUIDELINES FOR USERS Yes HUMAN RESOURCES SPECIFIC DESIGN ACTIVITY FOR THE INTERIOR Yes AVERAGE AGE OF STAFF CHARACTERISTIC ELEMENTS OF THE SPACE Furniture, Light, Decorations TYPE OF STAKEHOLDERS INVOLVED Yes: Full desk users who pay the full monthly price and can use the space 24/7, discount for students, flyby users who pay only a few days in TYPE OF COLLABORATION DIFFERENT LEVEL OF MEMBERSHIP FEE the month but can not use all the perks, users who have a private office are paying a higher priceof the private space, users of the coworking have a discount on using event space - KEY RESOURCES BUDGET PLANNED SELECTION PROCESS TO BECOME MEMBER No FUNDING MODEL CRM PROCESS Yes: Our community manager is the one who shows the space to the people and give all the needed info, if the person chooses to take it the CM send him/her welcome mail with all the details and CM is also sitting with them in the coworking space to be as much accessible to the people for any help.
+SERVICES TARGET GROUP Young startuppers Professionals and freelancers AVERAGE AGE USERS 35 EVENTS ORGANIZED USERS' COLLABORATION SUPERVISION No AGENDA OF THE EVENTS LEARNING METHOD AND TRAINING ACTIVITIES SHOWCASE OF THE USERS On the website CONTENT

-COMMUNICATION TOOLS Website Facebook, Instagram, Twitter, Linkedin GOVERNANCE AND OWNERSHIP Private HUMAN RESOURCES Employee AVERAGE AGE OF STAFF 30 TYPE OF STAKEHOLDERS INVOLVED Companies Public body Associations TYPE OF COLLABORATION Users of the coworking space have loan contracts, we have a collaboration with a few companies that have intern meetings in our event space.
-KEY RESOURCES Space Connections BUDGET PLANNED 35% FUNDING MODEL Membership, Sales of good and services SERVICES Open spaces, Flexible desk, Networking space Meeting rooms, Coffee machine/bar/food services Help desk, Leisure activities (ping pong, console) Internet connection, Tools for the waste management, Tools (3D printer, tools for prototyping etc)Virtual offices/post boxes Private offices, Community kitchen Facilities for disables, 24h opening EVENTS ORGANIZED Courses, Workshops, Seminars, lectures, speech etc. Other: Community breakfast and after work hanging out AGENDA OF THE EVENTS The events have been organized randomly LEARNING METHOD AND TRAINING ACTIVITIES Workshops CONTENT Technical (production, technology, materials etc.) Other: Programming, coding
+Website Facebook, Instagram, Twitter, Linkedin

+Private

+Employee

+30

+Companies

+Public body

+Associations

+Users of the coworking space have loan contracts, we have a collaboration with a few companies that have intern meetings in our event space.

+Space Connections

+35%

+Membership, Sales of good and services

+Onen energy Flowible deals Naturalize energy

+Open spaces, Flexible desk, Networking space Meeting rooms, Coffee machine/bar/food services

+Help desk, Leisure activities (ping pong, console)

+Internet connection, Tools for the waste

+management, Tools (3D printer, tools for

+prototyping etc)Virtual offices/post boxes

+Private offices, Community kitchen Facilities for disables, 24h opening

+Courses, Workshops, Seminars, lectures, speech etc.

+Other: Community breakfast and after work hanging out

+The events have been organized randomly

+Workshops

+Technical (production, technology, materials etc.) Other: Programming, coding